Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 - allows us to easily send custom events we want to track in our app

-Azure Monitor is a comprehensive suite of monitoring tools.
-Data captured by Application Insights is surfaced through a variety of mechanisms.
+Azure Monitor is a comprehensive suite of monitoring tools collects data from a variety of Azure services.
 Review the following concepts to quickly come up to speed on its capabilities:

 - [Smart detection in application insights](https://docs.microsoft.com/azure/azure-monitor/app/proactive-diagnostics)